rajanand02/rajanand02.github.io/_posts/2014-03-18-Simple-crud-app-in-meteor.md

     "click #edit": (e, t) ->
       Session.set "target" + t.data._id, true
 {% endhighlight%}

+In post template whenever the span with id **"edit"** is clicked we are setting the Session variable to *true* thereby the **"editing"** helper is set to true..As per our html template when **editing** state is enabled, input box would appear instead of span..
 <figure>
   <img src ="/images/input-box.gif">
 </figure>

-In post template whenever the span with id **"edit"** is clicked we are setting the Session variable *true* thereby the **"editing"** helper is set to true..As per our html template when **editing** state is enabled, input box would appear instead of span..

 {% highlight ruby%}
   #3 updating the post on hitting enter